nashville-software-school/bangazon-inc/book-3-workforce/chapters/XUNIT_INTRO.md

 _You Test It!_

 There are two basic approaches to testing.
-1. Manual Testing - You or _**someone else**_ use the application and verify that it does what it's supposed to do.
+1. Manual Testing - You or _**someone else**_ uses the application and verify that it does what it's supposed to do.
 1. Automated Testing - You _**write code**_ that runs your application and verifies that it does what it's supposed to do.

 The trend in the industry is toward automated testing.